 Hi REBT Mates!

-At the risk of being a bit high falutin, even a bit off topic, there is (apparent) conflict between equally venerable traditions which emphasize doing and those which emphasize being.
+There is (apparent) conflict between equally venerable traditions which emphasize doing and those which emphasize being.
 Neither can be proven to be absolutely correct or incorrect.
-However, frenetic, intense physical and mental activity has gotten us to the Moon (to use that as a archetype for all human progress, individually and collectively), but it comes at a terrible cost, and may ultimately bring us to the point of extinction.
+However, frenetic, intense physical and mental activity has gotten us to the Moon (to use that as a symbol for all human progress, individually and collectively), but it comes at a terrible cost, and may ultimately bring us to the point of extinction.
 Why not?
-Plenty of species go extinct when they over-populate, pollute their habituate and consume all available food.
+Plenty of species go extinct when they overpopulate, pollute their habituate and consume all available food and resources.

-But whatever happens, certainly everyone can benefit from dropping out of the rat race from time to time to think about, appreciate, even savor being in the moment . . . whether than is for a few breaths several times a day, or a few hours now and then, or a few days or more.
+Be that as it may, certainly all of us can benefit from dropping out of the rat race from time to time to think about, appreciate, savor being in the moment . . . whether that is for a few breaths several times a day, or a few hours now and then, or some sort of retreat once or twice a year.

 Originally posted 2013-06-28 05:05:49.